vn-tools/danganronpa-tools/README.md

 4. Pack the files back:
    `./wad_archiver create extracted/ /path/to/game/dr1_data_keyboard.wad`

+5. Go to step 3

+You can also combine multiple directories into one archive like this:

+    ./wad_archiver create \
+        directory1/ \
+        directory2/ \
+        directory3/ \
+        output.wad

 Incremental patches were not implemented because patching `dr1_data_keyboard.wad` this way seems to be fast enough.